qingqueenking/JobSeeking/Java/LanguageBasics.md

 ## Variables
 * Naming
   * Variable names are case-sensitive.
-  * A variable's name can be any legal identifier - an unlimited-length sequence of Unicode letters and digits, beginning with a letter, the dollar sign, or the underscore character.
-The convention, however, is not to use the dollar sign at all.
+  * A variable's name can be any legal identifier - an unlimited-length sequence of Unicode letters and digits, beginning with a letter, the dollar sign "$", or the underscore character "\_".
+The convention, however, is to always begin your variable names with a letter, not "$" or "\_".
   * Subsequent characters may be letters, digits, dollar signs, or underscore characters.
   * If the name consists of only one word, spell that word in all lowercase letters.
 If it consists of more than one word, capitalize the first letter of each subsequent word.
   * If your variable stores a constant value, the convention changes slightly, capitalizing every letter and separating subsequent words with the underscore character.
 By convention, the underscore character is never used elsewhere.